plecrx/trivial-sims/README.md

 ## About The Project

-A website to help people simulate their real estate & freelance project.
+A website to help people to simulate their real estate & freelance project.

 ### Built With